RADESH626/black-noise-nextjs/memory-bank/functionalities/Cart.md

 ## Overview

-This document describes the `Cart` model and its associated functionality, which has been refactored to integrate directly into the user's profile section.
-The dedicated `/carrito` page has been removed.
+This document describes the `Cart` model and its associated functionality.
+The dedicated `/carrito` page, which was previously removed, has been reintroduced to provide a full cart view.

 ## Purpose

 The primary purpose of the `Cart` model and its functionality is to:
 - Persist the selected design IDs and quantities for a user's shopping cart.
-- Enable efficient retrieval and display of design information within the cart component in the user's profile section.
+- Enable efficient retrieval and display of design information within the cart preview modal and the dedicated `/carrito` page.
-- Facilitate the process of creating an order directly from the user's profile.
+- Facilitate the process of creating an order from the cart.

 ## Data Structure